slowli/julia-set-rs/README.md

 That is, the vast majority of time is spent on shader compilation, and rendering an image takes less than 1ms in Vulkan and about 10ms in OpenCL.

+## Project status 🚧

+Experimental – while the crate itself is feature-complete for what it is, it doesn't have convincing use cases and was written mostly for trying OpenCL and Vulkan Rust bindings with dynamic shader code generation.
+Don't hesitate to submit a feature request or an improvement suggestion if you find the functionality in the crate (potentially) useful.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE)